praw-dev/praw/docs/getting_started/multiple_instances.rst

 ``requests.Session``, which is not thread-safe [`ref
 <https://github.com/kennethreitz/requests/issues/2766>`_].

-In theory having a unique :class:`.Reddit` instance for each thread should work.
-However, until someone perpetually volunteers to be PRAW's thread safety instructor, little to no support will go toward any PRAW issues that could be affected by the use of multiple threads.
-Consider using multiple processes instead.
+In theory, having a unique :class:`.Reddit` instance for each thread, and making sure that the instances are used in their respective threads only, will work. :class:`multiprocessing.Process` has been confirmed to work with PRAW, so that is a viable choice as well.
+However, there are various errors with :class:`multiprocessing.pool.Pool`, and is not supported by PRAW.
+Please use ``multiprocessing.pool.ThreadPool`` as an alternative to a process pool.

 Please see `this discussion
 <https://www.reddit.com/r/redditdev/comments/5uwxke/praw4_is_praw4_thread_safe/>`_
-for more information.
+and `this GitHub issue <https://github.com/praw-dev/praw/issues/1336>`_ for more information.